 Our company culture rewards people who go above and beyond their expected duties.
 Additionally, we are not just another “stuffy” and boring company.
 We encourage individuality and initiative.
 We value honesty and know the value of “fun,” too!
 By being informally run, we can create great relationships with our customers while meeting the demanding, constant changes of the solar industry.

-Meet some of the Sun Valley Solar staff:
+Meet Sun Valley Solar:

 Russ Patzer, CEO

 Russ has always had an entrepreneurial spirit.
 He started his first business when he was 12 years old, gathering “oak knots” in the area around Prescott, Arizona and selling them by the truckload for firewood.
 From the age of 11-16 he participated in junior and high school rodeo circuits where he competed in the roping events.

 Russ’s professional career began with Intel at age 19 when he worked the night shift while obtaining his degree in chemical engineering from Arizona State University.
 After graduation, Russ continued with Intel as Process Engineer,ramping the new Arizona factories Fab 12C, Fab 22, and Fab 32 up from seed.

 Russ was promoted to Engineer Manager for Intel in 2003 when he lead the Fab startup for the dry etch area from dirt to high-volume manufacturing.
 He received formal training in Lean manufacturing and Kaizen, and was tasked to convert the Fab’s culture over to the Lean mindset.
 In Russ’s words, “you had to internalize these principles in order to lead a group to implement them.”
 And to this day, every day, he is always thinking about how to improve efficiency while cutting costs.

 In 2005, Russ was “bit by the solar bug” after returning from an assignment in Oregon and left Intel in 2007 to commit his full attention to solar.